Curdflappers/CalculatorGame/docs/usage.md

 ## Running the Project

 All main classes are located within `src/main/java/com/mathwithmark/calculatorgamesolver/main`.
-If your IDE doesn't have integrated support for running Java projects, you can run
+If your IDE doesn't have integrated support for running Java projects, you can run the project through Maven.